-COURSE TITLE: FINTECH STARTUPS IN EMERGING MARKETS AND CRYPTOGRAPHY ESSENTIALS CODE: FT 442

-This course will tackle the critical technology strategies and foundational technologies that enable fintech startups, including an understanding of the core and novel sources of FinTech data, how they are managed and how data visualization is evolving.
-Students will be expose to the key disruption points that Fintech bring to the market as well as key success factors in launching fintech new venture.
+COURSE TITLE: FINTECH STARTUPS IN EMERGING MARKETS AND CRYPTOGRAPHY ESSENTIALS CODE: FT 442 bring to the market as well as key success factors in launching fintech new venture.
 As cryptography is essential to any Fintech endeavor, this course include exposing students to the foundations of cryptography and in particular on precise definitions and proof techniques.
 Crypto topics include one-way functions, encryption, signatures, pseudo-random number generation, zero-knowledge, and basic protocols.